walidbadar/zlrclib/README.md

 ## Overview

-zlrclib is an open source firmware for requesting lyrics from [lrclib.net](https://lrclib.net) and displaying them on OLED displays.
+zlrclib is an open source firmware for requesting lyrics from [lrclib.net](https://lrclib.net) and displaying them on tiny displays.

 The firmware implements a lightweight client for the lrclib.net API, making it possible to fetch time-synced or unsynced lyrics directly from the internet.
 Lyrics can then be rendered on small displays that are commonly used in embedded projects.